AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 Now second `Runnable` sumbitted to the single-thread Thread Pool got updated Thread Local value.
 Everything works as expected.

-## Integratting Transmittable Thread Local to Spring
+## Integrating Transmittable Thread Local to Spring

 Unfortunately, `RequestContextHolder` has only static methods and is used directly in the `FrameworkServlet`, so it is not so easy to change `RequestContextHolder` logic to use `TransmittableThreadLocal`.
-Some methods of `FrameworkServlet` which uses `RequestContextHolder` are `protected final` (like `process request`), so we have to override higher-level methods and, in the end, will touch too many methods.
+Some methods of `FrameworkServlet` which uses `RequestContextHolder` are `protected final` (like the `processRequest()`), so we have to override higher-level methods and, in the end, will touch too many methods.

 It might be more effective just to copy the whole `FrameworkServlet`, `RequestContextHolder` and `DispatcherServlet` source code and change the `NamedInheritableThreadLocal` to `TransmittableThreadLocal`.